NikolaZizic/2-layered-Data-Science-Project-Object-Detection-with-OpenCV-and-Tensorflow/README.md

 ```
 ### Training dataset

-For the test data set we have used pictures found on internet of different persons and mine photos.
-Our algorithm is capable to distinguish my face using web cam as input, if he does not recognize me the output will be label “Unknown”.
+For the test dataset we have used pictures of different people found on the Internet as well as our own photos.
+Our algorithm is capable to distinguish our faces using the webcam as input, if it does not recognize me, the output will be labeled “Unknown”.

 <img src="https://github.com/NikolaZizic/2-layered-Data-Science-Project-Object-Detection-with-OpenCV-and-Tensorflow/blob/main/images/Images.png">

 ### Face recognition

-Firstly, we transformed our live input from web cam to gray scale, once that is done our model will define region of interest (ROI) and finally ROI will be used to make prediction and recognize the person sitting in front of camera.Also we have used confidence level to improve precision of our model, more precisely even if model recognize me if the level of confidence is lower than 70, model will return “Unknown” as output.
+First, we transformed our live input from the webcam to gray scale.
+Once that is done, our model will define the region of interest (ROI) and finally ROI will be used to make a prediction and recognize the person sitting in front of the camera.Also we have used a confidence level to improve precision of our model, more precisely even if the model recognizes me ,if the level of confidence is lower than 70, the model will return “Unknown” as output.

 <div id='hand-gesture'/>